eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/admin.rst

 Portal layout
 +++++++++++++++++

-Allows choosing from a set of predefined layouts and colour schemes.
+You can choose the layout you prefer for your portal from a set of predefined layouts and colour schemes.

 Users' management
 +++++++++++++++++++

-Which allows managing users and their roles
+In this section you can manage your portal users and their roles.
+See also :doc:`roles`

 Translate messages
 ++++++++++++++++++++

-Is the translation centre for the messages across the portal, with the possibility to individually translate items or import/export all the translation in CSV, XLIFF and PO formats;
+It's the translation centre for the messages across the portal, with the possibility to individually translate items or import/export all the translation in CSV, XLIFF and PO formats.
+See also :doc:`translations`

 Lists of links
 ++++++++++++++++++

-Managing the *lists of links* that appear in the header and footer of each page, and in list of links portlets
+Managing the *lists of links* that appear in the header and footer of each page, and in list of links portlets.

 Selection lists
 ++++++++++++++++++++++

-Which appear when adding/editing content types (e.g. when adding an event, there is a choice asking for the type of event; these choices can be set in the corresponding selection list)
+Selection lists appear when adding/editing content types (e.g. when adding an event, there is a choice asking for the type of event); these choices can be set in the corresponding selection list.

 Notifications
 ++++++++++++++++++++++++++

-Which are sent to subscribed users whent content iss added or modified in the portal
+Notifications are sent to subscribed users when content iss added or modified in the portal.
+There are two types of notifications: notifications for users and notifications for administrators.

 Map management
 +++++++++++++++++++++++++++

-Which allows managing the settings of the portal map and of the geo-tagged content, such as map height, choice of map engine; managing the types of locations which can be added for geo-taggable objects; managing locations.
+In this section you can manage the settings of the portal map and of the geo-tagged content, such as map height, choice of map engine, the types of locations which can be added for geo-taggable objects, as well as the locations.

 -----------------------
 Content management